What problems can be solved with Smart Properties?

 5. (Re)use your Grouping

-Once you have your federated model tidy and the elements grouped your way, you may want to be even more efficient.
+Once you have your federated model tidy and the elements grouped your way, you can become even more efficient!
 You can use Smart Properties for the already known and used Smart views, Clash rules and Lists.
 You can prepare Smart Properties to find and group elements and use them to check:

 • Materials with Smart views